 - PersonalSign1 Certificates: A unique email address only (Class 1). - PersonalSign Certificates: A unique email address and the name of an individual along with the name of the Country which issued the passport or equivalent credential the individual provides to prove their identity to GlobalSign (Class 2). - PersonalSign Pro Certificates: A unique email address (if to be included in the Certificate) coupled with an Organization name and optionally state and locality the Organization is registered at and either the name of an individual or Department and optionally Organization Unit affiliated with the Organization (Class 2) - PersonalSign 3 Pro Certificates: A unique email address coupled with an organization's name and state and/or locality and the name of an individual, as verified on the passport or equivalent credential the holder provides to prove their identity in person with either GlobalSign or a Trusted Third Party (Class 3). - Code Signing Certificates: A unique organization name and state and/or locality (Class 2) - EV Code Signing Certificates A unique organization name, business category, jurisdiction of incorporation of registration, registration number and physical address (Class 3). - SSL Certificates (Non EV types): The minimum of a Domain Name (Class 1) within the Common Name attribute as approved as unique by ICANN coupled with an organization's name and state and/or locality.
-(Class 2) - SSL Certificates (EV): The minimum of a Domain Name within the Common Name attribute as approved as unique by ICANN coupled with an organization's name, business

-- category, jurisdiction of incorporation of registration, registration number and physical address (Class 3). - Timestamping Certificates: A unique organization name and state and/or locality with an optional email address (Class 2). - NAESB Rudimentary: A unique email address only.
+(Class 2) - SSL Certificates (EV): The minimum of a Domain Name within the Common Name attribute as approved as unique by ICANN coupled with an organization's name, business category, jurisdiction of incorporation of registration, registration number and physical address (Class 3). - Timestamping Certificates: A unique organization name and state and/or locality with an optional email address (Class 2). - NAESB Rudimentary: A unique email address only.
 (Class 1) - NAESB Basic and Medium: A unique email address coupled with an organization's name and state and/or locality plus either the name of an individual or a department associated with the organization.
-(Class 2). - AATL Certificates: A unique organization name and state and/or locality or a unique individual name and state and/or locality with an optional email address (Class 2) of an individual affiliated with the Organization either as an employee, agent, contractor, business partner, or customer. - AATL & CDS: For Subordinate CAs with the ability to issue SSL Certificates, the Baseline Requirements for Subject naming are followed.
-For all other types, Subject naming follows Class 2 practice of coupling a meaningful CA name with an organization's name and state and/or locality. - Qualified Certificates: Name of an Individual coupled with their state and locality of residence (without organization name) or organization name, organization state and locality coupled with affiliated Individual Name (Qualified Certificate for Qualified Electronic Signature) or an organization name and identifier and address (Qualified Certificate for Electronic Seal) (Class 3) - S/MIME Certificates: A unique email address coupled with an organization's name and state and/or locality plus either the name of an individual or a department associated with the organization.
+(Class 2). - AATL Certificates: A unique organization name and state and/or locality or a unique individual name and state and/or locality with an optional email address (Class 2) of an individual affiliated with the Organization either as an employee, agent, contractor, business partner, or customer. - Qualified Certificates: Name of an Individual coupled with their state and locality of residence (without organization name) or organization name, organization state and locality coupled with affiliated Individual Name (Qualified Certificate for Qualified Electronic Signature) or an organization name and identifier and address (Qualified Certificate for Electronic Seal) (Class 3)

+• S/MIME Certificates: A unique email address coupled with an organization's name and state and/or locality plus either the name of an individual or a department associated with the organization.
 (Class 2).